kochrg/imagesizator/Readme.md

 # Imagesizator
 Imagesizator is a service that can receive images or pdf files through an HTTP or HTTPS url using a bytes-string format, manipulate them, and send you the result.
-In conclusion, Imagesizator works as an image or file online bucket.
+In conclusion, Imagesizator works as an **online image or file bucket**.

-With Imagesizator, you can:
+Features:
 - Send an image to be resized and get the resulting bytes-string.
 - Send an image to be resized and published on a public or protected URL.
 - Send a file to be published on a public or protected URL.